grafana/mimir/docs/sources/mimir/references/architecture/components/compactor/index.md

 compactor.compaction-concurrency * max_compaction_range_blocks_size * 2
 ```

 Alternatively, assuming the largest `-compactor.block-ranges` is `24h` (the default), you could estimate needing 150GB of disk space for every 10M active series owned by the largest tenant.
-For example, if your largest tenant has 30M active series and `-compactor.compaction-concurrency=1`, we would recommend having a disk with at least 450GB available capacity.
+For example, if your largest tenant has 30M active series and `-compactor.compaction-concurrency=1`, we would recommend having a disk with at least 450GB available.

 ## Compactor configuration